icambridge/iain.sexy/source/_posts/2014-03-31-quick-rundown-on-bcaas.markdown

 # What are BCAAs?

 BCAAs are Branch Chain Ammio Acids.
-Ammio acids are part of the muscle protien, BCAAs being one third of your muscle protien.
+Ammio acids are part of the muscle protein, BCAAs being one third of your muscle protein.
 There are three BCAAs Valine, Leucine and Isoleucine which are essential ammio acids which you need and your body can't produce itself.
-BCAAs alo cause an insluin spike.
+BCAAs alo cause an insulin spike.

 # Pre training - Fasted in the morning